Further Resources

 www.wen.org.uk the charity Women's Environmental Network provides information and support to groups of women growing local food

-www.sustainweb.org The charity Sustain also runs the Food Poverty Project; a database of community food projects (including food-growing projects) throughout Britain which helps groups to swap ideas and advice
+www.sustainweb.org See the website for information on their Children's Food campaign.
+The charity Sustain also runs the Food Poverty Project; a database of community food projects (including food-growing projects) throughout Britain which helps groups to swap ideas and advice

 Books